W. T. White High School: Campus

 The original school building was designed for 1,600 students.
 By 2015 W.T.
 White had over 2,300 students, which meant that the school was at 160% of its capacity.
 The campus had portable buildings installed to handle excess students.
 In 2015 the DISD board approved a $21 million renovation and expansion of the campus as part of a school improvement program worth almost $130 million; the renovation will add 39045 sqft of space.
 WRA Architects is in charge of the project and a graduate of W.T.
 White is the head architect.
 The project is scheduled for completion in the fall of 2017.

 Vocational academies

 The school has some career-oriented academies, such as the Academy of Engineering.

 Demographics

 In 2009, the state classified almost half of White's graduates as "college ready," or ready to undergo university studies.
 The State of Texas defined "college readiness" by scores on the ACT and SAT and in the 11th grade Texas Assessment of Knowledge and Skills (TAKS) tests."

-In 2019 80.00% of the student body consisted of diversity students.
+In 2019 80.00% of the student body consisted of diverse students.